LeeMorinUCF/QMB6358F20/demo_04_version_control/GitHub_Quick_Reference.md

 ## If *even this* fails

-As a lest resort, worst-case scenario, you can resort to uploading you changes to files one-by-one by interacting with the online repo through your browser.
+As a last resort, worst-case scenario, you can resort to uploading you changes to files one-by-one by interacting with the online repo through your browser.
 I know that this is sometimes the culmination of some frustrating attempts at troubleshooting but sometimes it is the only thing you can get to work this late on a Wednesday night.
 Upload your work for the world to see, get credit for your work, and get some sleep so you can figure it out tomorrow.